 Melissa Sanchez

-Melissa Sanchez is a reporter at ProPublica who focuses on immigrants and labor in the Midwest.
-After joining ProPublica in 2017, she led a project that examined Chicago’s punitive ticketing and debt collection system; that reporting helped prompt major reforms, including the cancellation of 55,000 driver’s license suspensions and millions of dollars in debt forgiveness.
-She was part of a team of reporters who examined conditions at shelters for unaccompanied immigrant children; some of that reporting was included in a ProPublica series on the impact of President Donald Trump’s zero-tolerance policy that was a finalist for a Pulitzer Prize.
+After joining ProPublica in 2017, I led a project that examined Chicago’s punitive ticketing and debt collection system; that reporting helped prompt major reforms, including the cancellation of 55,000 driver’s license suspensions and millions of dollars in debt forgiveness.
+In 2018, I was part of a team of reporters who examined conditions at shelters for unaccompanied immigrant children; some of that reporting was included in a ProPublica series on the impact of President Donald Trump’s zero-tolerance policy that was a finalist for a Pulitzer Prize.

-Sanchez was also among the first reporters to document the growing number of Central American children and teenagers working in factories and food-processing facilities.
-Most recently, she and her colleague Maryam Jameel examined conditions for immigrant workers on Wisconsin dairy farms; that reporting prompted a federal civil rights investigation and led to the creation of an $8 million fund to build housing for farmworkers.
+I was among the first reporters to document the growing number of Central American teenagers who work in factories.
+Most recently, I worked with my colleague Maryam Jameel to examine conditions for immigrant workers on Wisconsin dairy farms; that reporting prompted a federal civil rights investigation and led to the creation of an $8 million fund to build housing for farmworkers.
 The series was a finalist for an Anthony Shadid Award for Journalism Ethics, among other recognitions.

 El jefe de policía y el inmigrante